AntoniosStamatopoulos/HTB_sherlocks-blue-team-writeups-/GhostTrace/README.md

-# GhostTrace – Blue Team Writeup
+# GhostTrace – Active Directory Investigation Lab

-This writeup analyzes a simulated security breach in an Active Directory environment (Main.local) as part of the Hack The Box Sherlock challenge "GhostTrace".

-The investigation is based on Windows Event Logs and Sysmon data collected from multiple hosts, including a Domain Controller and client machines.
+This repository contains the analysis of the "GhostTrace" Sherlock challenge from Hack The Box.

+The scenario simulates a suspected security breach within an Active Directory environment named `Main.local`, where multiple systems have been compromised following a phishing attack.

 ---

-## Summary
+## Scenario Overview

+The environment consists of:

+- DC01 – Domain Controller
+- Client02 – Domain-joined workstation
+- Client03 – Domain-joined workstation

-The attack began with a phishing email that led to initial compromise and execution of malicious code.
-The attacker established command and control, performed Active Directory enumeration, and obtained credentials through multiple techniques.
+The attack begins when a user interacts with a phishing email, leading to the execution of malicious code.
+From this initial access point, the attacker progresses through multiple stages, ultimately compromising the domain.

-This access enabled lateral movement, privilege escalation, and ultimately full domain compromise.

 ---

-## Key Areas Covered
+## Objective

-- Initial access via phishing
-- Command and control activity
-- Active Directory enumeration
+The goal of this investigation is to analyze Windows Event Logs and Sysmon data in order to:

+- Reconstruct the full attack chain
+- Identify attacker actions across hosts
-- Credential access techniques
+- Detect credential access techniques
-- Lateral movement and privilege escalation
+- Trace lateral movement within the network
-- Persistence mechanisms
+- Identify persistence mechanisms on the domain controller

 ---

+## Approach

+The analysis follows a structured incident response methodology, examining activity across endpoints and correlating events to build a complete timeline of the compromise.

+---

-## Outcome
+## Expected Outcome

-The analysis reconstructs the attack chain and identifies the key artifacts, attacker actions, and persistence methods used to maintain access to the domain.
+By completing this investigation, the analyst will gain a clear understanding of how the attack unfolded, from initial access to full domain compromise, and how different techniques were used to maintain persistence within the environment.

 ---